danielbinder/GameAI/README.md

 # GameAI
-Automatic AI for 2-player turn based games with small search spaces.
+Automatic AI for 2-player turn based games with small search spaces using the minimax algorithm enhanced by alpha-beta pruning.

 ### What it does:
 Follow the structure in the [Minimax.kt](https://github.com/danielbinder/GameAI/blob/main/src/main/kotlin/Minimax.kt) interfaces and you can have an automatic AI for your 2 player turn based game.